-Also referred to as Shale Plain Woodlands, Cumberland Plain Woodland is located across the site in three condition states including good, moderate and scattered paddock trees (refer to Figure 39).
-The woodland occupies approximately 29ha of the site and is classified as a Critically Endangered Ecological Community under the EPBC Act and the BC Act.
+Also referred to as Shale Plain Woodlands, Cumberland Plain Woodland is located across the site in five condition states including good, moderate, regeneration, scattered paddock trees and cleared (refer to Figure 39).
+Cumberland Plain woodland occupies approximately 29ha of the site and is classified as a Critically Endangered Ecological Community under the EPBC Act and the BC Act.

-Alluvial Woodland, which corresponds to River-flat Eucalypt Forest in the Sydney basin, is found in good condition within the site along Currency Creek.
+Alluvial Woodland, which corresponds to River-flat Eucalypt Forest in the Sydney basin bioregion, was classified as containing an exotic understorey and was mapped along Currency Creek.
 The woodland occupies approximately 7.29ha of land within the site and is categorised as an Endangered Ecological Community under the BC Act.